 Any good marketer will tell you that all four of these need to be well-defined and executed well in order to succeed.
 With that in mind, let’s dive into applying these principles to real life and talk about how you can create great pages for your local business.

-For this example I did a local search for “Chicago plumber,” “pest control Brooklyn” and some other local key terms.
-I found a few websites that embody the key principles of great local pages.
-None are perfect, but there’s a lot of companies that have the core ideas in place and thus, they rank well in these searches.
+For this example I did a local search for “Chicago plumber,” and found a few websites that embody the key principles of great local landing pages.
+These companies have the core ideas in place and thus, they rank well in local searches.

 Easy Navigation is a total blessing.
-Need emergency service right now?
-They have you covered.
-There’s a big button leading to a list of services and specialties that they offer.
+Need to call or request an appointment?
+The landing page has you covered.
+There’s also a large button leading to a list of services and specialties that they offer.
 It’s a very basic website, but it’s very easy to navigate.

 Keep in mind with a lot of local services, like plumbing, your potential customers might not be the most tech-savvy, and they’re more likely to be on mobile.
 Follow the principle of Don’t Make Me Think—a grade schooler should be able to understand how to interact with your site.

-We once again reference our new plumbing friends with a pretty solid example of how to make a service-focused page—this one addresses the exciting world of water heaters!
+We once again reference our new plumbing friends with a pretty solid example of how to make a service-focused page—this one addresses the exciting world of faucet replacement!
 So why does this work?

 One of the key things when it comes to your service pages is showing people that you’re an expert on the given query.
-Here they make mention of both repairing existing heaters and installing new ones, as well as the ability to service both tankless and conventional heaters, while making it clear which brands they service.
+Here they make mention of both repairing a broken faucet or upgrading to a better model, as well as their certifications and completion of previous jobs.
+You get the sense to expect nothing but high quality service and craftsmanship.

 We very clearly see the area they’re referring to.
-If you service the whole town/neighborhood and some surrounding communities, you might want to use a service area map like the plumbing examples.
+If you service the whole town/neighborhood and some surrounding communities, you might want to use a service area map like the map shown on this page.

-There’s the major selling points, there’s some reviews on the page, there’s a large phone number and contact form—all things we called out earlier also apply to this page.
+There’s the major selling points, more information on complimentary services, there are some reviews on the page, there is also a prominently displayed phone number and contact form—all things we called out earlier also apply to this page.

-These examples should have you well on your way to creating local landing pages, but if you’re curious to really step up the game and learn more, check out our Chicagoland Local SEO e-book, where we dive even deeper into how to make a great local site.
+These examples should have you well on your way to creating local landing pages, but if you’re curious to really step up the game and learn more, check out this complimentary blog on how to overcome local SEO challenges, boost your local SEO presence and help your business grow.